mojave-desert-joshua-tree-national-park

 Corporate entities with lobbying powers have the will to entice or pressure most anyone as was the case with Southern California Water district board member Bryan Urias, who had decided against purchasing any water from CADIZ Inc. As it appears, there are people with a conscience who can look beyond the horizon and people like Urias could see the ecological disaster from such a project to drain the Mojave Desert.
 However, this article really isn’t a case against CADIZ Inc, but as an example of the struggle between conservatorship and commercialism and all that entails.

-The planet is dying, or the reality is the planet is becoming less inhabitable and it's life that is on a precarious edge of disaster.
-The planet will survive and it will eliminate us humans in the interim to do so, but we humans are doing the act upon ourselves as we enjoy shooting ourselves in the foot and then again in the other foot.
+The planet is dying, or the reality is the planet is becoming less inhabitable and life exist on a precarious edge of disaster.
+The planet will survive, and such, will eliminate us humans in the interim to do so, but we, as those humans, are helping to eliminate ourselves and so it appears we enjoy shooting ourselves in the foot and then again in the other foot.

 Humans have vices, that is a given, though some humans have deeper, overwhelming obsessions with power and wealth and it is that dollar that will be used for such endeavors.
 And there are voices who try to speak through those filters to reach an unassuming public whom are not aware, engaged nor empowered to contribute a voice to make logical and reasonable decisions.
 It is a huge struggle to reach those ears, and organizations like the Sierra Club are not enough to fight the good fight.